df8819/NVidiaPowerLimiter/README.md

 ```bash
 sudo python3 nvidia_power_limiter.py
 ```
-- `Set Power Limit` with **unckecked** "Make permanent" checkbox will only changes running session.
-- `Set Power Limit` with **checked** "Make permanent" checkbox will also persists on reboots.

-Or use the provided launcher script:
+- Or use the provided launcher script (change paths):
 ```bash
 ./run.sh
 ```
+- `Set Power Limit` with **unckecked** "Make permanent" checkbox will only changes running session.
+- `Set Power Limit` with **checked** "Make permanent" checkbox will also persists on reboots.

 ## Setup